johnantoni/git-notes/README.md

 Once resolved & rebased you will now be back on the new-feature branch with an updated commit history.

+To push your changes to the branch you'll need to force-push as the history in the remote branch will be out of date.

+    git push -f origin new-feature

 ## Cherry Pick one commit into current branch

 Find the commit id for the one you want to apply to the top of your current branch, then: